jonatasdemello/codility-javascript/02-Arrays/CyclicRotation.md

 I could stop here because my requirement says: "N and K are integers within the range [0..100];" which means the biggest array I may have will contain 100 items.
 If the requirements were different and I could have thousands or millions or items, improving this would be a must.

 Another thing to consider is memory usage.
-In some languages array sizes are fixed (imutables) which means that an operation to resize (remove or add elements) will return a new array in memory and the old one must be released of freed by the garbage collector.
+In some languages array sizes are fixed (immutable) which means that an operation to resize (remove or add elements) will return a new array in memory and the old one must be released of freed by the garbage collector.
 For example if I have an array with 100 integers and each integer use 8 bytes of memory, my array takes 800 bytes of memory.
 This is not much, but if I do that operation 100x twice (one for pop and another for unshift) that is 800 x 200 = 160,000 bytes or 160k (ish).
 Now if my array has 10,000 integers: x8 bytes each = 80,000 bytes x200 = 16,000,000 or 16 Mbytes of space (even if temporary).